beam-community/jsonapi/README.md

 ### Installation

-Add the following line to your `mix.deps` file with the desired verison to install `jsonapi`.
+Add the following line to your `mix.deps` file with the desired version to install `jsonapi`.

 ```elixir
 defp deps do [